bruceravel/DnDthings/docs/distant_moon/world.rst

 bound in the light gravity of Jarn using their multi-jointed lags as a sort of spring.

-Hoon have deep, loud, booming voices due to barrel chests and thick vocal cords in their muscled necks.
+Hoon have deep, loud, booming voices due to barrel chests and a sort of inflatable pouch on their necks.
+This pouch gives a broad vocal range, making hoon popular singers and performing artists in Jarn communities.

 :Armor class:   10
 :Hit Points:     8